-Continually bearing witness to the stunning brilliance of BIPOC womxn and femme thinkers, writers, artivists, and organizers
+Continually bearing witness to the stunning brilliance of Black and brown women, trans, and nonbinary thinkers, writers, artivists, and organizers

-Learkana strongly identifies as an intersectional feminist, a Virgo, a Beyhive member, and a writer.
-Her work has been featured in All about Skin: Short Fiction by Women of Color, the Asian American Literary Review, Project Yellow Dress, and Stilt House.
-In her spare time, Learkana thinks about how to leverage her privileges to push back against oppression, but also enjoys working on creative writing/art projects, grabbing boba with friends, singing karaoke, utilizing social media as a learning tool, and ensemble drumming with BoomShake Music, a grassroots collective of predominantly womxn, trans, and gender non-conforming people of color who energize various social justice movements in the Bay Area through drum rhythms, songs, chants, and storytelling.
+Learkana strongly identifies as a feminist, a Virgo, a Beyhive member, a writer, and an artist.
+Her written work has been featured in All about Skin: Short Fiction by Women of Color, the Asian American Literary Review, Project Yellow Dress, Stilt House, and Backbone; her vivid illustrations have made an appearance in CompassPoint's learning materials, and also hang on the walls of some very cool people.
+In her spare time, Learkana thinks about how to leverage her power and privilege to push back against oppression, but also enjoys working on creative writing/art projects, grabbing boba with friends, singing karaoke, utilizing social media as a learning tool, and laughing as much as possible.